Y3llow45/frontend-task/README.md

 4. Implement banner deletion, it should ask for confirmation.
 5. Implement banner editing, reuse as much code as possible.

-## Additional info and requirements
+## Additional requirements and information
 - Match the existing code style and apply the linter rules.
 - Some components may not look good/work or the code may not be ok.
 Make sure everything is working as expected.
 - You have all packages that are needed to implement the tasks, you should not install anything additional.
 - Follow good practices and make sure the code is clean and readable.
-- Time to complete is 3 days.
-- Provide a link to a public github repository with a commit history.
+- Keep a good commit history.

 ## Bonus Points
-- Make QOL improvements to the website to make UX better.
-Anything is allowed
+-Feel free to make any QOL changes to make the website usability better.
+Anything is allowed.